mgelbart/magnum-opiate/README.md

 Later that evening, Rowlend met his comrade at arms length, Neil.
 Indeed, it’s a little-known fact that after venturing to the moon and back, Neil Armstrong joined ACCENTUATE, first in Business Development, Sales & Marketing and then, more recently, M&A. The timing had worked out perfectly, as ACCENTUATE needed a diversity hire and had no former astronauts among its ranks and files.

 Rowlend approached the shrouded figure of Neil, who had his headphones on.
 Rowlend tapped the chip on his shoulder.
 "Neil!" he whispered violently, a few droplets of spittle raining down on Neil’s parade.
 Neil started, startled.
 "Hey there, mate," said Neil.
-"I was just listening to my favorite song.
+"I was just listening to my favourite song.
 You know, the one that goes, _I’ve got soul but I’m not soldier_..." [[4]](https://www.space.com/17307-neil-armstrong-one-small-step-quote.html)

 Rowlend didn’t have time for this nonsense.
 "Listen, Neil," Rowlend whispered urgently.
 "Trudi has been acting weird lately.
 She may be on to us.
 I’m getting worried."

 "What did she say?"

 "Something about _Jeopardy!_" Rowlend replied.
 "Inserted a little awkwardly into a sentence, too.
 Maybe it’s a message.
-You know, one of those association things like… _Jeopardy!_… Alex Trebek… Alexander… Alexander the Great… Great… Greater… Grater… Cheese Grater… Sharp Cheddar… Cheeseburger… Double Cheseburger… Meat… Slaughterhouse… Blades… and, finally… Punishment.
+You know, one of those association things like… _Jeopardy!_… Alex Trebek...
+Alexander...
+Alexander the Great...
+Great...
+Greater...
+Grater...
+Cheese Grater...
+Sharp Cheddar...
+Cheeseburger...
+Double Cheeseburger...
+Meat...
+Slaughterhouse...
+Blades... and, finally...
+Punishment.
 Neil, I don’t want to be punished for what I’ve done.
 For what _we’ve_ done."

 Neil pondered this new tidbit of information.
 While these were accusations he would take to his grave, he wasn’t sure whether he could trust Rowlend’s account of what Trudi had said.
 It was a classic he-said-she-said.